 Next up is Hackney-based Marksman Public House, the first pub in London to be awarded Michelin Pub of the Year.
 Chef-owners Jon Rotherham and Tom Harris are old friends of Jeremy’s, and a few years back they invited him to cook at one of their Cookbook Dinners.
 They’ll all be reuniting on 9 October.

-Later in the winter, Tom Adams from Coombeshead Farm will be demonstrating his farm to table style cooking at Quo Vadis.
+On 12 November, Tom Adams from Coombeshead Farm will be demonstrating his farm to table style cooking at Quo Vadis.
 Set across 66 acres of Cornish countryside, Coombeshead is a self-sufficient entity, complete with a beautiful farm, guesthouse and restaurant.
 Along with fellow chef April Bloomfield, Tom hand-rears pigs and chickens, grows vegetables and fruit, takes honey from the hive and bakes bread using British, stone-ground grains.
 Tom worked with Jeremy in the past at Blueprint Café, and he will be returning to the capital on 12 November for an evening featuring sustainably grown, seasonal produce.

 Events are usually held in the dining rooms on the second floor at long, family-style tables.
 Afterwards, guests are invited to move down into the QV Club to continue the party.